dbradul/log4c_appender_ipc/README.md

 # IPC appender for log4c

-Log4c logging lib is missing appender that accepts messages from different processes w/o collisions in the resulting file.
-This implementation tries to cover this lack.
+This log4c appender accepts messages from different processes and sends them into resulting file w/o writing collisions.
 Posix message queue is used as transport.